pymeasure/leco-protocol/control_protocol.md

 ##### Signing out

 A Component should tell a Coordinator when it stops participating in the network with a SIGNOUT message.
-The Coordinator shall ACKNOWLEDGE the sign-out and remove the Name from its directory.
+The Coordinator shall ACKNOWLEDGE the sign-out and remove the Name from its Directory.
 It shall also notify the other Coordinators in the network that this Component signed out, see {ref}`Coordinator coordination<coordinator-coordination>`.

 :::{mermaid}